| By Christine Sheeky |

 Why Does Regular Timing Belt Replacement Matter?

 If the timing belt is not replaced when recommended, it can break.
 In the case of interference engines, which are manufactured with extremely close tolerances, a broken timing belt will cause the valves to hit the pistons, resulting in serious internal engine damage.
 Even if you do not have an interference-fit engine, a broken timing belt can leave you stranded, causing massive headaches and expensive engine damage.

 Replacing the timing belt, which usually includes replacing the water pump (as the timing belt runs the pump as well) can cost from $800-$1500, or more; it is a costly and extremely important service procedure.
-Chilton’s labor estimating information can help you determine more precisely the labor cost of a timing belt replacement for the engine your year, make, and model vehicle was equipped with.
+Chilton’s labor estimating information can help you determine more precisely the labor cost of a timing belt replacement for your year, make, and model vehicle.